rust-gamedev/rust-gamedev.github.io/content/news/039/index.md

 ### [CyberGate][cybergate-yt]

 ![State Syncronization](cybergate.gif)
-_The orange object that is closer updates faster_
+_The health bar that is closer updates more frequently_

 CyberGate ([YouTube][cybergate-yt], [Discord][cybergate-dis]) by CyberSoul
 is an attempt to use artificial intelligence to build diverse universe experiences